We Tried It: Kids City Adventure Honolulu

 Before we knew it, we heard, “Hiyah!”
 The boys had found the Ninja Warrior obstacle course.
 They mimicked all the moves they’ve seen on Prime Video as they made their way through the webs, hanging rings, uneven floors and rollers.

 With sweaty heads and flushed cheeks, the boys didn’t want to leave when our 2-hour session was up.
 In the end, it was the simple things that the boys liked best; jumping into the foam pit and basking in the bubbles of the ball pit.
 The moms agreed that our favorite part was knowing that all this high-spirited play would cause our picky eaters to eat a hearty dinner and not give us trouble falling asleep at bedtime.

 Our 8 Tips

 1. Plan ahead.
 It’s a popular spot, so make your reservations online in advance.
-Currently, the facility is operating at 30% capacity due to COVID-19 protocols.

 2. Sign the waiver.
 Do your keiki a favor and sign the waiver online in advance, so they won’t have to wait an extra second to get to playing.
 Follow the link from your reservation confirmation email to the waiver form.